ludivineConstanti/Pixiji/mdDocumentation/bugListAnimations.md

 ## Blurry text

 Sometimes, the text appears blurry, I read in a GSAP forum that it can happen when you apply transformations for your element, since GSAP uses 3D transform to save on performance.
 It can be changed with gsap.config(force3D: false), but then performance drops, so will have to test it if I see too much blurry text (or just have to avoid using scale, which would be a shame since animations of type transform are more performant).

-## GSAP reverse animation not working

-The GSAP animations were working fine while using .to, but nothing happened while using reverse.
-After research, I found out that the hooks and lifecycle of React components can mix up badly with GSAP's timeline.
-However, by using hooks to create and modify the timeline, both work fine together.

-## Removing kanjis from the kanjis array, the illustration used for deco also remove it from the quiz

-I thought the data array from the kanjis was not going to be affected if I remove some characters from it, in another file, but I was wrong.
-I then tried again with making a local copy of it, but it didn't work (since it was a dynamic one).
-After another try, using the spread opearator, in an array, to make a copy, it worked.

 ## The as prop of styled component doesn't work with animate of framer motion